 This printable contains 15 pages of information and interactive activities involving 5 of the women who have done important work for NASA:

 - Vera Rubin

 For each woman that is featured, this printable includes a short biography and an in-depth page for students to fill out about her life (which includes a fun cartoon of each woman that can be colored).
 There is also a writing prompt about life in space, and two, space-themed coloring pages!

 How to Use It:

 While this printable is very friendly towards younger children, you could also easily adapt it to use with older kids and teens.
-The fill-in-the-blank activities and creativity writing prompt are open-ended enough that you can ask your older kids for more/more specific responses while allowing younger kids to keep things short and simple.
-If you are using this with older kids, you could also include more research about each women and perhaps have them choose one of them as inspiration for an essay!
+The fill-in-the-blank activities and creative writing prompt are open-ended enough that you can ask your older kids for more/more specific responses while allowing younger kids to keep things short and simple.
+If you are using this with older kids, you could also include more research about each woman and perhaps have them choose one of them as inspiration for an essay!
 You could also dive into some documentaries and/or watch the movie Hidden Figures (which tells about Katherine Johnson and 2 of the other women of NASA’s earlier years).